 , Virgin Islands

-Cost of Admission: No Fee
+Visit our website Cost of Admission: No Fee

 Salt River Bay National Historical Park and Ecological Preserve was created in 1992 as part of the National Park System.
 The National Park Service and the Government of the United States Virgin Islands jointly manage this 1,015-acre park.
 The area’s blend of sea and land holds some of the largest remaining mangrove forests in the Virgin Islands, as well as coral reefs and a submarine canyon.
 Salt River Bay’s natural history, its vitally important ecosystem of mangroves, estuary, coral reefs, and submarine canyon, has witnessed thousands of years of human endeavor.
 Every major period of human habitation in the Virgin Islands is represented: several South American Indian cultures, the 1493 encounter with Columbus, Spanish extermination of the Caribs, attempts at colonization by a succession of European nations, and enslaved West Africans and their descendants.
 More than a dozen major archeological investigations since 1880, together with historical research, reveal this remarkable story.
 Few places engage the imagination so completely, drawing visitors into the spirit of the place and its beauty and sanctity.